Chart Color Schemes

 Infrastructure

-Padbury has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Padbury has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area infrastructure performance is significantly influenced by changes to local projects and planning initiatives.
-AreaSearch has identified nine such projects likely to impact the area.
-Key projects include Regents Garden Padbury Residential Aged Care Facility, Harbour Rise Masterplanned Community (final stages), Chichester Park Skate Facility, and Whitfords Activity Centre Precinct (West) Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect this region.
+Notable projects include Regents Garden Padbury Residential Aged Care Facility, Harbour Rise Masterplanned Community (final stages), Chichester Park Skate Facility, and Whitfords Activity Centre Precinct (West) Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.